A. Resolve international and civil conflicts through diplomacy:

 Engage diplomatically with other nations to resolve conflicts.

-Rep. Craig voted in favor of S.J.
+On March 11, 2020, Rep. Craig voted in favor of S.J.
 Res.
 68, a joint resolution to direct removal of US Armed Forces from hostilities against the Islamic Republic of Iran that have not been authorized by Congress.
-The resolution passed the House 227-186.
-As it has already passed the Senate, it goes to the President next. -March 11, 2020 (congress.gov)
+The resolution passed the House 227-186 after having previously passed the Senate.
+However, President Trump vetoed it on May 6, 2020. (congress.gov & govtrack.us)

 Rep. Craig voted in favor of H. Con.
 Res.
 83: Directing the President pursuant to section 5(c) of the War Powers Resolution to terminate the use of United States Armed Forces to engage in hostilities in or against Iran.
 The resolution passed 224-194. – Jan.
 9, 2020 (govtrack.us)